Published 15 August 2022

 Ending the story by returning to the beginning of causality, Takuya’s Oedipal quest to avoid all of life’s opportunities by being unborn takes him back also to the root of events.
 More conventional time loop stories such as Urusei Yatsura 2 or Groundhog Day compel their protagonists to grow or break the stasis to escape the time loop prison and return to the conflicts and possibilities for love and development that life offers.
 YU-NO instead rejects growth, or rather forces the protagonist to grow in a deranged direction by embracing rather than resolving the Oedipus complex, aggression, lust, and misogyny that a naïve reading would assume are meant as Takuya’s failings.
 Takuya escapes the time loop not into adult reality but into the incestuous fantasy of his earlier dreams to abandon challenge, conflict, and adulthood to have sex with a dependent and submissive child forever, alone.
 Watching this, in his final message to Takuya, the glorious Koudai, now respecting his son as a man, inverts the envy.
 Koudai admits, “I am both envious and jealous of you.”
 For, in Koudai’s way of living, a man would want nothing more than this fate.

 In the same manner that there are eide that exist in eternal and unchanging stasis, in YU-NO, Takuya and Yu-no’s fate of incest and stunted growth is eternal and perfect.
-The subtitle “the girl who chants love at the bound of this world” alludes to the Harlan Ellison story “The Beast that Shouted Love at the Heart of the World,” which describes all “insanity” in all parallel universes, including nuclear war and the atrocities of Atilla the Hun, originating with the transformation of a dragon called “the maniac” at “the center” of time.
+The subtitle “the girl who chants love at the bound of this world” alludes to the Harlan Ellison story “The Beast that Shouted Love at the Heart of the World,” which describes all “insanity” in all parallel universes, including the nuclear wars that destroy human civilization, as originating with the transformation of a dragon called “the maniac” at “the center” of time.
 By analogy, in YU-NO, all love originates with the Yu-no–Takuya relationship, with Yu-no “chanting love.”
-Parental incest, Takuya finding his nude twelve-year-old daughter hot and all that follows, is literally the Platonic eidos of love.
+Parental incest, Takuya finding his nude twelve-year-old daughter hot and all that follows, is the Platonic eidos of love.
 YU-NO is a total rejection of humanity.

 YU-NO Is a Parent–Child Incest Romance

 In contrast, Takuya and Yu-no’s pairing is the inevitable, single outcome of YU-NO, the “love” that the title alludes to.
 The heavy narrative emphasis of the text-heavy adventure game format lends Kanno’s story more gravity than the breezy fantasy scenarios of Princess Maker as well.
 Removing the objectionable elements from YU-NO would result in a different story with a different plot and different themes.
-Removing them from Princess Maker would result in a video game identical enough that most players may not notice.
-Princess Maker is a simulation that may incidentally feature parent–child incest as a possibility, whereas YU-NO is a parent–child incest romance not as a possibility but by what has to happen if the player finishes the story.
-In the context of the allegedly cerebral and moving narrative, the very title YU-NO means semi-pedophiliac incest, a Lolita but tabooer, pulp sci-fi, and written much worse by an author who considers the relationship wholesome.
+Removing them from Princess Maker would result in a video game identical enough that most players would not notice.
+Princess Maker is a simulation that may incidentally feature parent–child incest as a possibility, whereas YU-NO is a parent–child incest romance not as a possibility but by essential gameplay and writing decisions.
+In the context of the allegedly cerebral and moving narrative, the very title YU-NO: A Girl Who Chants Love at the Bound of This World means semi-pedophiliac incest, a Lolita but tabooer, pulp sci-fi, and written much worse by an author who considers the relationship wholesome.
 My arguments regarding Koudai’s role and the questionable sociopolitics may be disputed.
 But the Oedipal narrative pattern and what literally happens in YU-NO are beyond question.

 In the realm of anime- and manga-adjacent media, even outside of fetish pornography, YU-NO is not alone in sexualizing children or constructing longform scenarios about parents marrying their children (e.g. Usagi Drop) or other forms of incestuous romance (e.g. Vampire Knight).
-Nor, to defuse potential orientalist condescension, are the issues with YU-NO in any way exclusive to Japan, as suggested by my reference to the mishandling of sexual assault in Blade Runner or, frankly, by the popularity of this material outside of Japan.
+Nor, to defuse potential orientalist condescension, are the issues with YU-NO in any way exclusive to Japanese media.
 Yu-no herself reflects a broader, international phenomenon of sci-fi and fantasy characters with child’s minds in sexualized adult bodies, what Jonathan McIntosh calls “born sexy yesterday.”
 If Yu-no stands out for anything, it is that she is such a naïve exaggeration of the character type that the underlying pedophilia is on the surface.

 YU-NO’s flaws or questionable writing are far from rare among PC-98 eroge.
-Rather than in material, YU-NO distinguishes itself in length and in deliberateness, its story far weightier than that of ugly pornography like Immoral Study, which also came out in 1996.
+What distinguish YU-NO are its length and deliberateness, its story far weightier than that of ugly pornography like Immoral Study, also released in 1996.
 But YU-NO is nonetheless what it is.
 The semi-pedophiliac incest fantasy at the heart of YU-NO is not a few minutes of masturbation material as a taboo thrill.
 This romance is rather the culmination of a sprawling, sixty-hour-plus epic prioritized over every other relationship.
 In its relative sophistication, immense scale, and the great deal of positive narrative weight it attaches to the incest, YU-NO achieves considerable gravity.
-Its associated adoration, then, makes YU-NO more concerning than a standard incest-themed doujin, incest-themed porn video, or even an eroge like the aforementioned Immoral Study.
-If one is to assume YU-NO is as deliberate and intelligent as its fans maintain, then this video game warrants being taken seriously.
+Its associated adoration, then, makes YU-NO concerning in a way that a standard incest-themed doujin, incest-themed porn video, or even an eroge low on consent like the aforementioned Immoral Study may not be.
+Assuming YU-NO is as deliberate and intelligent as its fans maintain, then this video game warrants being taken seriously.
 And, taken seriously, YU-NO uplifts an antisocial sexist solipsistic misanthropy and the infantile abandonment of one’s friends and responsibilities to impregnate one’s daughter-mother-wife, who looks like a buxom babe and acts like a six-year-old, as the embodiment of love itself.
 That YU-NO, now available on home consoles and still widely praised often without caveat as a masterpiece, remains a beloved milestone instead of an embarrassing relic indicts the entire media ecosystem in which it exists.

 My review of YU-NO can be read here.